renovatebot/renovate/docs/usage/self-hosted-experimental.md

 These variables may be removed or have their behavior changed in **any** version.
 We will try to keep breakage to a minimum, but make no guarantees that an experimental variable will keep working.

+## `RENOVATE_CACHE_DECORATOR_MINUTES`

+If set to any integer, Renovate will use this integer instead of the time explicitly defined via `ttlMinutes` in decorators.

 ## `RENOVATE_CACHE_NPM_MINUTES`

 If set to any integer, Renovate will use this integer instead of the default npm cache time (15 minutes) for the npm datasource.